 What is glaze?

-Glaze is glass!
 Each glaze is a carefully proportioned mixture of raw materials suspended in water.
-When a glazed pot is heated in the kiln, these materials melt and undergo a chemical change, becoming glass.
+When a glazed pot is heated in the kiln, these materials melt and undergo a chemical change, creating a glass-like surface.
 Notice that each glaze is a completely different color in its liquid form than what it becomes after firing.

 Steps for glazing

 First, make sure you handle your bisqueware gently.
 Even though bisque fired pots feel hard, they are still somewhat fragile.
 Don’t pick up a bowl by the rim, or a mug by the handle, etc. Make sure you have clean hands, as anything oily on your hands like lotion can transfer to your pot and prevent glaze from adhering properly.

 The basic steps for glazing are 1) wax, 2) water, 3) dip, and 4) wipe.

 Since glaze melts in the kiln and turns into glass, a glazed surface will fuse to anything it is touching.
 Because of this, the bottoms of our pots cannot have any glaze on them or they will stick to the kiln shelf.
 Additionally, we don’t want any glaze on the sides of our pots going up about 1/4” (for non-runny glazes) to 1/2” or more (for runny glazes) to account for running.
 You can paint a thin layer of wax resist on the bottom and lower edge of your pot to prevent glaze from coating those areas.
 Allow the wax to dry for 10-15 minutes before proceeding.
 Note: Waxing the bottoms of your pots is optional; more on that in step 4.